Things To Consider Before Buying A Greenhouse

 The glazing is the most important component for any greenhouse, doing the lion’s share of the work when it comes to temperature and light levels.
 There are many different plastic and glass options available, each with its own set of pros and cons.
 Consider your criteria: if strength and safety are key, then toughened safety glass will be favoured, while plastic may be just fine if you don’t expect the greenhouse to endure much strain.

 The frame is what holds your greenhouse together and keeps the glass in place.
+The most popular frame materials are wood and aluminium.
 Stronger frames will feature additional bracing along the eaves and ridge, vital for durability, so look out for this to ensure that your greenhouse lasts and doesn’t succumb to the weather.
 Available in a wide range of materials, colours and shapes, the frame is fundamental to the overall style of the greenhouse.

 A greenhouse base is important for lifting the greenhouse off the ground and ensuring that the frame and panels are all sitting level.
 Like all of your greenhouse’s components, the base can vary in construction; as your greenhouse can be sat onto soil or a concrete pad in simple cases, but it will also usually require a metal base or brick plinth to lift the greenhouse off the ground.
 A sturdy base is absolutely key for a greenhouse, a firm base will keep the frame balanced and secure and will help your greenhouse withstand floods, high winds and shifting soil.